-Unsecured business loans are used for starting a business to cover cash flow and inject working capital and expand existing businesses in the longer term.
+Businesses typically use unsecured business loans to cover initial cash flow and inject working capital to expand existing businesses in the longer term.

-An unsecured business loan are loans that are not secured on any asset for a limited company or personal assets such as a house if you are operating a business as a sole trader.
+An unsecured loan is not secured on any asset for a Limited Company or personal assets such as a house if you're operating a business as a sole trader.

 Purposes for business loans

-Unsecured business loans can be used for almost anything for starting a business.
-Some circumstances the cash can be used for are:
+Unsecured business loans are available for almost anything for starting a business.
+In some circumstances, the cash is used for:

-Most loan companies including banks will consider all circumstances and they will require an up to date and current business plan to asset the risk for new business loan applications.
+Most loan companies including banks will consider all circumstances, and they'll require an up to date and current business plan to asset the risk for new business loan applications.

 It's best to shop around for the best deal to compare quotes and details of interest rates.